ahmed-hazem-1/DEPI-Project--Land-Type-Classification/1st milestone/readme.md

 ✔ **Resolved dataset inconsistencies and fixed multiple errors**

 Now, with the **clean & well-structured dataset**, we are ready for **the next milestone: Model Training!** 🚀
+You can see the data at here [View](https://drive.google.com/drive/folders/1oZmDZHZLy0ILYLbXWYeT3K11CrbnVV0o?usp=sharing)

 ---